eunices/eunices.github.io/_pages/cv.md

 2. **Policy/ data analyst**.
 Preferably in government, healthcare or non-profit setting.
 3. **Research assistant** in environmental biology/epidemiology where I hope to pick up one or more of the skills in these domains:
 - molecular biology (next-generation sequencing for population genomics),
-- remote sensing (Lidar/ landuse classification),
+- remote sensing (Lidar for vegetation, landuse classification),
 - plant identification,
 - statistical modelling (food security, eco-epidemiology),
 - artificial intelligence (computer vision for species identification) and/or